jonro2955/jonro2955/README.md

 <h5 align="center">
 Thank you for visiting my Github page.
 I am a web developer based in Metro Vancouver, BC, Canada.
-Listed below are some of the web development projects that I have created.
-Please feel free to try out my live websites or examine their repositories.
-You can view all of my repositories in the "Repositories" tab above.
+Listed below are some of the projects that I have created.
+Please feel free to try out my live websites or examine their repositories!
 </h5>